 How are shape memory alloys produced?

-This section will help you to learn more about the production of SMA and to deepen your knowledge from the first parts of this course.
+In this section you will learn more about the production of shape memory alloys (SMA) and deepen your knowledge from the first parts of this course.

-Based on some metallographic basics, you will get to know SMA with more than two alloy components and their typical application areas.
-Thereafter, you will gain a more in-depth understanding of martensite and austenite with regard to SMA and learn the underlying reasons for the geometric precision of your SMA.
+Based on some metallographic basics, you will get to know shape memory alloys with more than two alloy components and their typical application areas.
+Thereafter, you will gain a more in-depth understanding of martensite and austenite with regard to SMA and learn the underlying reasons for the geometric precision of your shape memory alloys.
 In addition you will understand the effects of heat treatments during production on the properties.
 Also, you will find more details on heat treatment for defining desired shapes, referred to as shape setting.
 Next you will learn about common and alternative processing methods of the various NiTi SMA provided by us.
-In the last section, you will find more details on surfaces and the use of SMA in bonded / composite materials.
+In the last section, you will find more details on surfaces and the use of shape memory alloys in bonded / composite materials.

 Alloys and material design